strimzi/strimzi.github.io/_posts/2020-09-06-how-the-system-tests-works.md

             .withMessageCount(MESSAGE_COUNT)
             .build();

-        // 4.point ends
+        // 4th step ends
         // ============

         LOGGER.info("Checking produced and consumed messages to pod:{}", defaultKafkaClientsPodName);

-        internalKafkaClient.checkProducedAndConsumedMessages(  // <-- 7.point
+        internalKafkaClient.checkProducedAndConsumedMessages(  // <-- 7th step
-            internalKafkaClient.sendMessagesPlain(),   // <-- 5.point
+            internalKafkaClient.sendMessagesPlain(),   // <-- 5th step
-            internalKafkaClient.receiveMessagesPlain() // <-- 6.point
+            internalKafkaClient.receiveMessagesPlain() // <-- 6th step
         );
     }

-    @BeforeAll
-    void setup() throws Exception {
-        ResourceManager.setClassResources();
-        installClusterOperator(NAMESPACE); //  <-- 1.point
 }
-}

 ```

-Congratulations you have written your new test case in Strimzi system tests!
+Congratulations you have written your first new test case in Strimzi system tests!

 ## Conclusion

-The system test code can, at first glance, be hard to understand, but with perseverence and an understanding of the classes used for the system tests, it's not so difficult to get started.
+The system test code can, at first glance, be hard to understand, but with perseverance and an understanding of the classes used by the system tests, it's not so difficult to get started.
 As always, we are open to any discussions and suggestions to help enhance our testing.